Denny Way: Transit service

 Denny Way is primarily served by King County Metro route 8, a major cross-town bus route that debuted in 1995.
 The bus route suffers from traffic congestion and schedule unreliability, leading to a 2016 plan to add bus lanes and queue jumps along part of Denny Way in South Lake Union.
-The bus lanes are scheduled to be added to Denny Way in late August 2018.
+A short eastbound section, in the center lane near Stewart Street, opened in August 2018 to bypass delays caused by vehicles turning towards Yale Avenue and Interstate 5.
+An expansion of the bus lane was announced by mayor Katie Wilson in January 2026 and opened in late August, with the eastbound lane near Stewart Street moved back to the curb and a slip lane to Yale Avenue closed to traffic.
+The eastbound bus lane extends 1 mi from 5th Avenue to Stewart Street.

 The route crosses two Link light rail stations on north–south lines: Capitol Hill station at Broadway, opened in 2016, and a future light rail station at Westlake Avenue that is planned to open in 2035.
 Transit advocates have also considered Denny Way as a potential cross-town light rail corridor, which was not considered in the Sound Transit 3 plan.

 In the 2010s, transit advocates also suggested that Denny Way could be served by an aerial tramway system, with stops between the Olympic Sculpture Park and Capitol Hill station.